Neo Geo: Display

-The SNK custom video chipset allows the system to draw sprites in vertical strips which are 16 pixels wide, and can be 16 to 512 pixels tall; it can draw up to 96 sprites per scanline for a total of 380 sprites on the screen at a time.
+The SNK custom video chipset allows the system to draw sprites in vertical strips of tiles (blocks of 16x16 pixels) that can be 32 tiles tall (total of 512 pixels); it can draw up to 380 sprites on the screen at a time, with the limitation of 96 sprites per scanline.
+Each tile can be assigned a palette, which defines 15 colors (+ transparency).
+Allowing up to 256 palettes at the same time, the system can display 3840 colors simultaneously.
 Unlike most other video game consoles of its time, the Neo Geo does not use scrolling tilemap background layers.
 Instead, it has a single non-scrolling tilemap layer called the fix layer, while any scrolling layers rely exclusively on drawing sprites to create the scrolling backgrounds (like the Sega Y Board).
 By laying multiple sprites side by side, the system can simulate a tilemap background layer.
 The Neo Geo sprite system represents a step between conventional sprites and tilemaps.